PamodaW/uk-business-intelligence/README.md

 # uk-business-intelligence
-We can easily find leads and companies newly established in United Kindom
+We can easily find leads and companies newly established in UK